gerbsec/CS-Tooling/README.md

 # CS-Tooling
 Random tools that i wrote/found.

-want to add some tooling from maldev academy that ill writ soon.
+I want to add some tooling from maldev academy that ill writ soon.